How Many Zeros in a Quindecillion?

 One hundred quindecillion is 1050, giving it 50 zeros.
 The step from 1 quindecillion (1048) to 100 quindecillion (1050) follows the same rule that applies everywhere on the number line — multiplying by 100 adds two zeros to the exponent.

-For the full scale-up from one quindecillion: Learn more about zeros in a septillion.
+For the full scale-up from one quindecillion: Learn more about trillion zeros.

 - 1 quindecillion = 1048 — 48 zeros